encosw/FirebaseUI-Android/auth/README.md

 startActivityForResult(
     AuthUI.getInstance()
         .createSignInIntentBuilder()
-        .setShouldLinkAccounts(true) // Any two accounts can be linked together using this method.
+        .setIsAccountLinkingEnabled(true) // Any two accounts can be linked together using this method.
         .build(),
     RC_SIGN_IN);
 ```